armaksymov/web_government/README.md

   - Project Source Code: The heart of our project.
 The source code for the logic and user interfaces of our application.
   - Testing and Validation: Test scripts, testing data, and all the validation procedures we used to ensure the reliability and performance of our application.
   - Issues: The record of all the issues we raised and encountered while working on this project, our discussions and comments.
 Feel free to open an issue if you have any questions or suggestions.
   - Wikis and ReadMes: The place to go for an elaborate description of our application, its' modules and all the details.
-This ReadMe is one of the files you may want to read through to get a feel of what we are trying to acomplish here.
+This ReadMe is one of the files you may want to read through to get a feel of what we are trying to accomplish here.

 ## Team Members
   - Abdelrahman Hashad